6 Best Face Oils for Glowing Skin This Winter (And How to Use Them Properly)

 - Borage Seed Oil: Known for its soothing properties, it helps tackle redness and roughness.

-- Meadowfoam Seed Oil: Deeply moisturizing and helps balance oil production.
+- Meadowfoam Seed Oil: Deeply moisturising and helps balance oil production.

 - Other Seed Oils: Includes grape, cranberry, chia, camellia, strawberry, black cumin, poppy, tomato, flax, pomegranate, blueberry, sunflower, broccoli, melon, sour cherry, rosehip, raspberry, marigold flower extract, and passion fruit seed oil.